Cloudflare Docs

 4. (Optional) Enable the following settings:

 • Enable user deprovisioning: Revoke a user’s active session when they are removed from the SCIM application in the IdP.
+This will invalidate all active Access sessions and prompt for reauthentication for any Gateway WARP session policies.

 • Remove user seat on deprovision: Remove a user’s seat from your Zero Trust account when they are removed from the SCIM application in the IdP.

 • Enable group membership change reauthentication: Revoke a user’s active session when their group membership changes in the IdP.
-This will revoke all active Access sessions and prompt for reauthentication for any Gateway WARP session policies.
+This will invalidate all active Access sessions and prompt for reauthentication for any Gateway WARP session policies.
 Access will read the user’s updated group membership when they reauthenticate.

 1. Select Save.